-Enroll in the tuition payment plan through Fast Automated Cash Transfer System (FACTS).
-This payment plan is designed to give students flexibility in meeting their financial obligation.
-Information about FACTS enrollment is available online at www.resu.edu by clicking on the e-Cashier logo in the student portal.
+The Nelnet Fast Automated Cash Transfer System (FACTS) is designed to give students flexibility in meeting their financial obligation.
+Payment plans are offered every semester.
+Deadlines, terms, and sign-up Information about Nelnet FACTS enrollment is available online at Ollienet or by clicking on the "Nelnet Payment Plans and Refund" tab under My Finances in the student portal.